 - Making Learning Active, Engaging, Relevant and More

 - Language Arts Update: Resources we use for Literature, Spelling, Grammar, and Vocabulary

 - Huge (Printable) List of Preschool Activities to Do with Your Preschooler: 100+ Activities!

 Planning and Strategies

 If you are looking for more practical homeschooling tips, you might be interested in our Homeschool Planning Series with tips on Creating Your Homeschool Curriculum.
-We have the first two (of four) free resource guides available for K-1 and Grades 2-3.

 - Starting to Homeschool – This page has links to dozens and dozens of posts: How to find a homeschool curriculum?
 What about socialization?
 How do I know what to teach the kids?
 What does a homeschool day look like?
 How do I start homeschooling my preschooler?